Homepolish/gigalixir-buildpack-datadog/README.md

 #!/usr/bin/env bash

 # Disable the Datadog Agent based on Dyno type
-if [ "$DYNOTYPE" == "run" ]; then
+if [ "$PSTYPE" == "run" ]; then
   DISABLE_DATADOG_AGENT="true"
 fi

-# Update the Postgres configuration from above using the Heroku application environment variable
+# Update the Postgres configuration from above using the Gigalixir application environment variable
 if [ -n "$DATABASE_URL" ]; then
   POSTGREGEX='^postgres://([^:]+):([^@]+)@([^:]+):([^/]+)/(.*)$'
   if [[ $DATABASE_URL =~ $POSTGREGEX ]]; then